OpenConextApps/php-voot-provider/README.md

 # PHP VOOT group provider

-This project is a tiny stand-alone VOOT group provider.
+This project is a stand-alone VOOT group provider.
 The [VOOT specification](http://www.openvoot.org/) is implemented.

 # Features